The UK’s 12 sided £1 goes global!

 Obverses

-Groom’s article suggested four clear variations can be found on the obverse of the coin, including position of the design and text.
+Groom’s article suggested four clear variations can be found on the obverse of the coin, including the position of the design and text.

 Variations in the gap of the ‘T’ relative to the edge of the inner ring.
 Credit: Coin News